learn-co-curriculum/phase-0-git-version-control-basics/README.md

 That means Git will then pay attention to what goes on in the directory and give us all the Git superpowers.

 To get started, we'll create a new directory.
-On this lesson's Learn page, you should see a 'Sandbox' button at the top of the page that will open Learn's in-browser IDE.
-The terminal is the at the bottom of the IDE ([check this page out for more information][help]).
-In the terminal type the
+In your terminal, type the
 following:

 [help]: https://help.learn.co/en/articles/1862105-ide-in-browser-sandbox